wandb/wandb/hack/http-header-context.md

 ### x_extra_http_headers

-There is actually a `x_extra_http_headers` in settings, not sure if it is every used ...
+There is actually an `x_extra_http_headers` in settings, not sure if it is ever used...

 ```proto
   // Additional headers to add to all outgoing HTTP requests.
   MapStringKeyStringValue x_extra_http_headers = 14;
 ```

-Seems it is used for graphql, filestream
+It seems to be used for GraphQL and filestream

 https://github.com/wandb/wandb/blob/be8c808bd8ce7d6db6a5e2c703ae82018a5cf5c0/core/internal/stream/stream_init.go#L107-L123